 The Fellowship Experience

 Laureate Global Fellows are “fellows for life.”
 While the fellowship kicks off with an intensive in-person experience, it is the lasting support, resources, and network of nearly 1700 like-minded leaders that come to define what the fellowship means to young leaders.

-Based on research and years of experience, we know young social entrepreneurs need support in three key areas order to increase their impact:
+Based on research and years of experience, we know young social entrepreneurs need support in three key areas in order to increase their impact:

 - Building leadership and management skills